 While I was in Le Marche, I visited a town called Campofilone.
 This small Medieval hilltop town is famous for a particular egg pasta called Maccheroncini di Campofilone.
 You can read more about this ancient type of pasta on my post ‘maccheronicini di Campofilone’.
 Although it’s called maccheroncini, this is not a type of maccheroni (or macaroni).
 This is a very fine long pasta a bit like angel hair pasta.

 While I was in Campofilone, I went to see a couple of pasta makers who produce maccheroncini di Campofilone.
-These small artisan pasta companies also produce other types of dried egg pasta.
+These small artisan pasta companies also make other types of dried egg pasta.
 I was thrilled to be given some different pastas to try.

 So, I made this pasta with rabbit ragu with tagliatelle from a company called Pasta Marilungo.
 Apart from maccheronicini di Campofilone IGP, Pasta Marilungo produce about 30+ different kinds of pasta; long and short shapes, organic pasta and flavoured pasta.
 The latter includes spinach pasta, truffle pasta and squid ink pasta!
 All of which I have in my larder waiting to be cooked!

 Pasta Marilungo’s pasta is made with Italian wheat from Marche, Umbria or Tuscany.
 Being an egg pasta, there’s no water in it, just eggs.
 The eggs are all pasteurized and come from nearby free range farms.

 As you can imagine this tagliatelle was exceptionally good.
 Interestingly, this dried egg pasta loses 40% of its volume during the slow drying process.
 It regains its original volume when cooked.
 So, for my tagliatelle with rabbit ragu, I found 250 g was actually enough for 4 people!